shesharpnl/knowledge-hub/resources/frontend-development.md

 ### JavaScript Library

-A javaScript library is a toolbox of pre-written code designed for a specific task.
-In other words,it's a collection of reusable functions and features framed or crafted to make certain programming tasks easier.
-For a beginner, think of it as a set of tools that you can use to build a web application without having to create everything from scratch.
+A JavaScript library is a toolbox of pre-written code designed for a specific task.
+In other words, it's a collection of reusable functions and features framed or crafted to make certain programming tasks easier.
+For beginners, think of it as a set of tools that you can use to build a web application without having to create everything from scratch.
 An example of a JavaScript library is React.

 #### React